Why AI?

 Santa Fe is easily accessible via Albuquerque International Sunport (ABQ) with direct shuttle service to downtown.
 Details will be shared with confirmed attendees.

 Complimentary Wi-Fi and exhibition space will be available throughout the venue.
-Coffee and light refreshments are provided on both days, including a Monday evening networking cocktail hour.
+Coffee and light refreshments are provided on both days, including a Monday evening offsite cocktail hour & craft brews at The Brakeroom.

 Key Dates